DillonBArevalo/EmpireApp/notes.md

 - also have a db of results from fights pointing to characters that competed and results.
 - maybe have a whole statistics resource with searching (ransack?)
 - maybe have some kind of character/equipment liking system?
+- Note that currently equipped weapons are included in inventory!

 ## skill stat categories: